AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

 Once you&rsquo;ve enabled basic authentication for an action, you&rsquo;d have to pass the `X-Require-Whisk-Auth` header and the secret you chose when making an API call.

-### IP Whitelisting / Blacklisting
+### IP Whitelist / Blacklist

 Endpoints can also be configured to only allow/block requests from specific IP addresses.
-This can be done by adding the `ip_whitelist` or `ip_blacklisting` to the `security` definition as follows:
+This can be done by adding the `ip_whitelist` or `ip_blacklist` to the `security` definition as follows:

 ```json
 {